FajarLaksono/my-lms-laravel/README.md

 Instal LMS :
 1. Extract the file
-2. create new '.env' from '.env.example', and fill it with you information
+2. create new `.env` from `.env.example`, and fill it with you information
-3. run this command for install vendors : 'composer install'
+3. run this command for install vendors : `composer install`
-4. run this command for generate key : 'php artisan key:generate'
+4. run this command for generate key : `php artisan key:generate`
-5. run this command for build the database : 'php artisan migrate'
+5. run this command for build the database : `php artisan migrate`
-6. Important thing is you need to add a record to the database, in table 'options'. here is the data
+6. Important thing is you need to add a record to the database, in table `options`. here is the data

 - id            : 1
 - option_name   : web_title